ICEI-PUC-Minas-PPLES-TI/plf-es-2022-1-tcci-5308100-dev-arthur-rocha-guilherme-oliveira/Codigo/README.md

   - Valid values: `true` or `false`.
 - `lcovFileName`: The name of the lcov file to watch.
   - Default: `lcov.info` .
-  - Valid values: any file name.
+  - Valid values: any file name or glob pattern.
+- `runTestCoverage`: The script that will be executed when click to run the extension interface.
+  - Default: `null` .
+  - Valid values: string value.

 After change this file, the repository will automatically refresh the values of your coverage status base on your last generated `lcov.info` file.